Jean Segura Player Props: Marlins vs. Cubs

-The Miami Marlins, including Jean Segura and his .323 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter Marcus Stroman and the Chicago Cubs at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Jean Segura (batting .281 in his past 10 games) and the Miami Marlins play the Chicago Cubs, whose starting pitcher will be Caleb Kilian.
+First pitch is at 4:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Braves.
+He strung together two hits (going 2-for-4 with two RBI) in his most recent appearance against the Cubs.

 Jean Segura Game Info & Props vs. the Cubs